Your Ultimate Guide to the 2020 Honolulu Festival

 When and Where

 The main part of the festival starts at 10 a.m.
-Saturday, March 9, with a pretty impressive lineup of cultural dances, music and traditional arts at the convention center.
-About 131 groups from Japan, the Philippines, Brazil, Poland, Taiwan, Australia and Canada will travel to Hawai‘i to perform, along with several local groups.
-Performances end at 6 p.m. and are scheduled from 10 a.m. to 2 p.m.
-Sunday, March 10.
+Saturday, March 7, with a pretty impressive lineup of cultural dances, music and traditional arts at the convention center.
+About 130 groups from Japan, South Korea, the Philippines, Taiwan, Australia and the Mainland will travel to Hawai‘i to perform, along with several local groups.
+Performances end at 8 p.m. on March 7 and are scheduled from 10 a.m. to 4 p.m.
+Sunday, March 8.

 You can also catch live performances at Ala Moana Centerstage, Waikīkī Beach Walk and International Market Place.

-The festival culminates in a parade down Kalākaua Avenue beginning at 5 p.m.
-March 10, and a 25-minute fireworks show (a nod to the festival’s 25th anniversary) at Waikīkī Beach at 8:30 pm.
+The festival culminates in a parade down Kalākaua Avenue beginning at 4 p.m.
+March 8, and a 15-minute fireworks show at Waikīkī Beach at 8:30 p.m.

-Check the festival’s website closer to the date of the event for a performance lineup.
+Check the festival’s website for a list of performers.

 Where to Park

-Event organizers say the entertainment schedule (in English and Japanese) detailing the dozens of live performances will be uploaded this week to the festival’s website.
+Event organizers say the entertainment schedule (in English and Japanese) detailing the dozens of live performances will be uploaded by Feb.
+27 to the festival’s website.
 Or pick up a copy at any of the venues during the event.